YunchuZhang/single-class-object-detection/README.md

-# sigle-object-dectection-
+# sigle-object-detection-

 The codes include data and data.rec.
-Based on YoLo-v1 algorithm and 4 existed model to tune a good model.
+Based on YoLo algorithm and 4 existed model to detect single-class objects.
+Also, this code has the function to check tensorboard.

+# data

 You can find the Data.rec file model and para file in those links: